Cornish grammar: Word order and focus

-I didn't give him the book.

 Subject pronouns can be placed before a negative particle for emphasis: My ny vynnav kewsel Sowsnek ’I will not speak English’ or ’As for me, I will not speak English’ (said to be Dolly Pentreath's last words).

 Fronting for emphasis

 Besides the “neutral” structures given above, elements of Cornish sentences can be fronted to give emphasis, or when responding to a question with requested information.
 Fronting involves moving the element to the beginning of the sentence.
 English typically achieves this by modifying tone or intonation.

 There are two particles involved in fronting.
 The particle a is actually a relative particle used when the subject or direct object of a sentence is fronted.
 If anything else is fronted, usually adverbials or information headed by prepositions, the particle used is y (yth before a vowel).

 Nominal syntax

 Determiners precede the noun they modify, while adjectives generally follow it.
 A modifier that precedes its head noun often causes a mutation, and adjectives following a feminine noun are lenited.
 Thus: